 - Delivered significant shareholder value whereby confirming attractive economics with a C$638 million after-tax NPV, NPV/Capex ratio of 2.1:1, 51% IRR and 1.2 year payback assuming a gold/silver price of US$1,325/oz US$16/oz, respectively.

 - Produced a comprehensive PEA NI 43-101 Technical Report for publishing.

 - Provided a clear work plan for the project to advance the project into further project definition including resource development, metallurgical testwork, geotechnical program, and environmental permitting.

-- Collaborated successfully across all Ausenco business lines (M&M, Global Consulting, and Hemmera) as well as our team of sub-consultants.
+- Collaborated successfully across all Ausenco business lines (M&M and Global Consulting) as well as our team of sub-consultants.